-Our results reveal a significant schism between the ideal EHR-EDC integration, in which data could flow directly from EHR into EDC, and the practical reality in which intervention is required to audit and interpret EHR data into source data before it is ultimately transferred to EDC.
-Whether this intervention occurs on the level of research coordinators inputting data, data monitors reviewing data, or investigators ultimately signing off, the responsibility falls on the principal investigator to train staff to discern inaccuracies and oversee all study data.
-Until an improved system is developed, whether it’s enhancing EHR accuracy or implementing verification processes in EHR-EDC integration systems, it is crucial that investigators maintain active participation in ensuring accuracy of source data entry.
+Our results reveal a significant schism between the ideal EHR-EDC integration, in which data could flow directly from EHRs into EDCs, and the practical reality in which intervention is required to audit and interpret EHR data into source data before it is ultimately transferred to EDC.
+Whether this intervention occurs on the level of research coordinators inputting data, data monitors reviewing data, or investigators ultimately signing off, the responsibility falls on the PI to train staff to identify inaccuracies and to oversee all study data.
+Until an improved system is developed, whether it involves enhancing EHR accuracy or implementing verification processes in EHR-EDC integration systems, it is crucial that investigators maintain active participation in ensuring the accuracy of source data entry.

 Conclusion

 Our findings suggest that investigator review and intervention is crucial in parsing out inaccurate and incomplete EHR entries, ultimately mitigating the risk of errors being transcribed to EDC.
-Some limitations of this study include the use of a single platform which has the potential to introduce bias in the outcome.
-Regarding the statistical analysis, more detailed statistics could be performed that extrapolates differences in the types of modifications needed that may be distinct between studies in different therapeutic specialties.
+Some limitations of this study include the use of a single platform, which has the potential to introduce bias in the outcome.
+Regarding the statistical analysis, more detailed statistics could be performed to extrapolate differences in the types of modifications needed that may be distinct between studies in different therapeutic specialties.
 As this is a descriptive review, no further statistical analysis will be performed.
-Additionally, there are various staffing structures among research sites where research coordinators or designated data entry staff perform the majority of the data-auditing prior to data entry.
-Given the differing workflows and multiple points of data entry, further survey of sites could be done to identify the primary points of intervention and the associated personnel in the data entry process.
+Additionally, there are various staffing structures among research sites in which research coordinators or designated data entry staff perform the majority of the data-auditing prior to data entry.
+Given the differing workflows and multiple points of data entry, further surveys of sites could be done to identify the primary points of intervention and the associated personnel in the data entry process.
 This can provide insight into the target audience when implementing improvements in EHR-to-EDC integration systems.

-Bibliography
+References